bornedj/rustBook/README.md

 ### Ownership

 Covers concepts of the stack vs heap in memory allocation and how rust deals with the common pain points of other low-level languages.
-Covers references and borrowing, and introduces the concept of limetimes.
+Covers references and borrowing, and introduces the concept of lifetimes.
 Also covers the slice type.

-### Structus
+### Structs

+Covers defining and instantiating structs, as well as ownership and partially covers lifetimes.
+Covers methods, and associated functions within the rectangles project.